yogthos/markdown-clj/README.md

 </pre>
 ```

 Additional transformers can be specified using the `:custom-transformers` key.
 A transformer function must accept two arguments.
 First argument is the string representing the current line and the second is the map representing the current state.

+The default state keys are:

+* `:code` - inside a code section
+* `:codeblock` - inside a code block
+* `:eof` - end of file
+* `:heading` - in a heading
+* `:hr` - in a horizontal line
+* `:lists` - inside a list
+* `:blockquote` - inside a blockquote
+* `:paragraph?` - in a paragraph?
+* `:last-line-empty?` - was last line an empty line?

 For example, if we wanted to add a transformer that would capitalize all text we could do the following: